Enhancing collective spin squeezing via one-axis twisting echo control of individual atoms: Spin squeezing

 where the superscript `in' (`out') denotes the variables before (after) the interaction.
 Homodyne detection of $\hat X_L^{\rm out}$ provides information about $\hat X_A$, thus reducing its variance.
-To verify this reduction, a feedback control displaces $\hat X_A$ by an amount proportional to the measurement result, yielding the outcome \cite{PhysRevA.72.052313}: ${( {\Delta \hat X_A^{{\rm{out}}}} )^2} = {g^2}/2 + {( {1 + g\zeta \kappa } )^2}/2$, where $g$ is the feedback gain, and we have used the result $(\Delta\hat X_A^{\rm{in}})^2=1/2$ for the initial vacuum state (that is, the reference state $\ket{\uparrow}^{\otimes N}$ \cite{PhysRevA.81.032314}).
+To verify this reduction, a feedback control displaces $\hat X_A$ by an amount proportional to the measurement result, yielding the outcome \cite{PhysRevA.72.052313}: $ {( {\Delta \hat X_A^{{\rm{out}}}} )^2} = {g^2}/2 + {( {1 + g\zeta \kappa } )^2}/2$, where $g$ is the feedback gain, and we have used the result $(\Delta\hat X_A^{\rm{in}})^2=1/2$ for the initial vacuum state (that is, the reference state $\ket{\uparrow}^{\otimes N}$ \cite{PhysRevA.81.032314}).
 The final spin variance can be minimized to yield the squeezing parameter for the atomic oscillator

-for $g = - \zeta \kappa /(1 + {\zeta ^2}{\kappa ^2})$.
+for $g = -\zeta \kappa /(1 + {\zeta ^2}{\kappa ^2})$.
 This result differs significantly from that obtained via cooperative internal and collective squeezing \cite{xkt1-y58b}, where a QND measurement is performed on the squeezed quadrature.
-Although measuring along the squeezing direction of the internal state can enhance the overall degree of squeezing, such measurement, however, reduces the efficiency of QND measurement, resulting in an overall spin squeezing given by $\xi _S^2 = \xi _{{\rm{OAT}}}^2/(1 + \xi _{{\rm{OAT}}}^2{\kappa ^2})$ (where $\xi _{{\rm{OAT}}}^2$ denotes the internal squeezing created by OAT evolution) \cite{xkt1-y58b}.
+Although measuring along the squeezing direction of the internal state can enhance the overall degree of squeezing, such measurement, however, reduces the efficiency of QND measurement, resulting in an overall spin squeezing given by

+where $\xi _{{\rm{OAT}}}^2$ denotes the internal squeezing created by OAT evolution \cite{xkt1-y58b}.
 Obviously, it is worse than the product of the squeezing coefficients of internal and collective squeezing.
 Specifically, in strong-coupling regime ($\kappa\gg 1$), the internal squeezing offers no advantage, as $\xi_S^2\approx 1/\kappa^2$, which is the spin squeezing achievable by a conventional QND scheme with the internal state in a CSS \cite{PhysRevA.70.044304}.
 In contrast, for the result in Eq. (\ref{eq8}), one approximately has $\xi^2\approx 1/(f\kappa^2)$ at $t\approx 1/(\sqrt{f}\chi)$, which is equivalent to squeezing the internal state near the HL and then combining it with external-state squeezing, effectively yielding a direct product of the two types of squeezing.